Microsoft/IntuneDocs/intune/certificates-symantec-configure.md

 ms.collection: M365-identity-device-management
 ---
-# Set up Intune Certificate Connector for Symantec PKI Manager Web Service
+# Set up Intune Certificate Connector for DigiCert PKI Manager Web Service

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-This article show you how to install and configure Intune Certificate Connector to issue PKCS Certificates from a Symantec PKI Manager Web Service to Intune managed devices.
+This article show you how to install and configure Intune Certificate Connector to issue PKCS Certificates from a DigiCert PKI Manager Web Service to Intune managed devices.

-The Symantec PKI Manager Web Service is referred as Symantec CA throughout this article.
-If you already configured Intune Certificate Connector to issue PKCS Certificates and SCEP Certificates from Microsoft Certification Authority (CA), the same Connector can be used to configure and issue PKCS Certificates from a Symantec CA. In this case, Intune Certificate Connector can issue the following cetificates:
+The DigiCert PKI Manager Web Service is referred as DigiCert CA throughout this article.
+If you already configured Intune Certificate Connector to issue PKCS Certificates and SCEP Certificates from Microsoft Certification Authority (CA), the same Connector can be used to configure and issue PKCS Certificates from a DigiCert CA. In this case, Intune Certificate Connector can issue the following cetificates:

 * PKCS Certificates from a Microsoft CA
 * SCEP Certificates from a Microsoft CA
-* PKCS Certificates from a Symantec CA
+* PKCS Certificates from a DigiCert CA

-If you want to use Intune Certificate Connector for Microsoft CA and Symantec CA, you must complete the Intune Certificate Connector configuration for the Microsoft CA first then follow these steps to configure it for the Symantec CA.  For more details about configuring Intune Certificate Connector for a Microsoft CA, see [How to configure certificates in Microsoft Intune](certificates-configure.md).
+If you want to use Intune Certificate Connector for Microsoft CA and DigiCert CA, you must complete the Intune Certificate Connector configuration for the Microsoft CA first then follow these steps to configure it for the DigiCert CA.  For more details about configuring Intune Certificate Connector for a Microsoft CA, see [How to configure certificates in Microsoft Intune](certificates-configure.md).

 ## Prepare to install Intune Certificate Connector

-If you are already using Intune Certificate Connector for an existing Microsoft CA, and you want to add Symantec CA support, skip this step and continue the remaining steps after you install the latest Intune Certificate Connector from the Intune Admin portal.
-This step is required only when you want to use Intune Certificate Connector for a Symantec CA standalone.
+If you are already using Intune Certificate Connector for an existing Microsoft CA, and you want to add DigiCert CA support, skip this step and continue the remaining steps after you install the latest Intune Certificate Connector from the Intune Admin portal.
+This step is required only when you want to use Intune Certificate Connector for a DigiCert CA standalone.

 1. Choose one of the Windows Operating System versions from the following list and install it on a computer:
    * Windows Server 2012 R2 Datacenter